CatherineH/CatherineH.github.io/_posts/2016-07-12-interfacing-to-a-high-finesseangstrom-spectrometer-via-python.md

 ---
 {% include JB/setup %}

-High Finesse is a german optics company that makes high-quality spectrometers and wavelength meters.
+High Finesse is a German optics company that makes high-quality spectrometers and wavelength meters.
 I've written a python interface to their provided wlmData driver in order to grab spectrum data off of a LSA UV Vis 2, however, it is likely to work with other spectrometers